 School and Classroom Climate – Setting a Positive, Inclusive Tone for All

 - When someone walks into your school, can they tell that all students and their families are welcome?
 Is there student work featured in the hallways highlighting both diversity and commonalities?

 - Have you held events recognizing and celebrating family diversity that welcome all children and their families to your school community?

 - Do staff and educators treat all families with respect and avoid stereotyping or judgment when communicating with two-mom and two-dad, single-parent, racially diverse and/or multi-linguistic families?

 - Do all students have an adult in the school they can connect with?
-Do families know their children are respected and able to achieve to the best of their abilities?
+Do families know their children are respected and encouraged to achieve?
 Connections with families are crucial to children’s lives.

 - Have you created and implemented clear classroom and schoolwide agreements with your students regarding respect, caring for classmates and not hurting each other with words or actions?
-Do students know that this means no put-downs or harassment about who someone is or who their family is?
+Do students know that this means no put-downs about who someone is or who their family is?

-- Do your written anti-bullying policies specifically name groups that are historically bullied or harassed more frequently?
+- Do your anti-bullying policies specifically name groups that are bullied or harassed more frequently?